 And finally build your package:

 If everything worked out fine, you should now be able to install your package by running

 sudo dpkg -i ../*.deb

 If you prefer to do things manually, and don't want to use devscripts, follow this procedure:

 You will need all of foo_*.dsc, foo_*.tar.gz and foo_*.diff.gz to compile the source (note: there is no .diff.gz for some packages that are native to Debian).

 Once you have them (How do I install a source package?,

 will extract the package into a directory called foo-version.

-If you want just to compile the package, you may cd into foo-version directory and issue the command
+If you just want to compile the package, you may cd into the foo-version directory and issue the command

 dpkg-buildpackage -rfakeroot -b